-For the purpose of this document, individuals who serve on Class One Workgroups and are eligible to receive compensation will be referred to as "eligible members."
+Individuals who serve on Class One Workgroups and are eligible to receive compensation will be referred to as "eligible members."
 When referring to all individuals serving on a workgroup or distinguishing between those who may receive compensation and those who may not, the phrase "workgroup members" will be used in contrast to the phrase "eligible members."